GregoryVds/tcpsnitch/android/README.md

 tcpsnitch has been sucessfully compiled with the NDK for Android API 23.

-Just issue `make android` from the root folder to compile the Android version.
+Just issue `make` from here to compile the Android version (or `make android` from the root diretory).
-Before that, you must adjust the `CC_ANDROID` variable to point to the NDK compiler.
+Before that, you must adjust the `CC_ANDROID` variable in the root Makefile to point to the NDK compiler.

 ## Helper scripts